vandemjh/vaccine-scheduler/README.md

 ## Usage
 `node . state`

+Where:
-Where state is any state supported by CVS
+        state is a state supported by CVS vaccine scheduling and sleeptime is a number of seconds to avoid being banned